 10. Chill out.

 Eat your meals in a relaxed environment.
-Stress is another factor that affects your digestion and can lead to bloating, so try and relax so your body can carry out its natural processes properly.
-While it’s pretty easy to set down with dinner in front of the tele, it’s always a better idea to eat in a more relaxed and less distracting space.
+Stress is another factor that affects your 消化系统 and can lead to bloating, so try and relax so your body can carry out its natural processes properly.
+While it’s pretty easy to sit down with dinner in front of the telly, it’s always a better idea to eat in a more relaxed and less distracting space.

 11. Give exotic tastes a try.

-Herbs and spices to help ease digestion include turmeric, ginger, fennel and fenugreek - Add these to your stir-fry’s or curries.
-Also, a hot cuppa of chamomile or peppermint tea is known to relieve bloating.
-You could also try chewing a few fennel seeds at the end of a meal to aid digestion.
+Herbs and spices to support digestion include turmeric, ginger, fennel, and fenugreek – Add these to your stir-fries or curries.
+Also, a hot cuppa of chamomile or peppermint tea is known to support recovery from bloating.
+You could also try chewing a few fennel seeds at the end of a meal to support digestion.